SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 ---
-title: Working with employees
+title: Working with employees and drivers
 description: Employee object and API calls to work with.
-Employees used to represent people working at one's organization.
+Employees (drivers) used to represent people working at one's organization.
 They can be linked with other entities such as trackers, vehicles, places, etc.
 ---

-# Working with employees
+# Working with employees and drivers

-Employees used to represent people working at one's organization.
+Employees and drivers used to represent people working at one's organization.
 They can be linked with other entities such as trackers, vehicles, places, etc.

 <hr>